A Beginner's Guide to Web Development: Advanced Layouts with Bootstrap 5 - Part 4

 Column Classes for Different Devices

-class specifies the column layout for grid elements, and different breakpoint prefixes are used to define column behavior at various screen sizes.
+In Bootstrap 5, the col class specifies the column layout for grid elements, and different breakpoint prefixes are used to define column behavior at various screen sizes.
 The standard breakpoint prefixes used in Bootstrap are as follows:

 <div class="row">